-The fourth of a six-part series about Florida consumers and their perceptions of local food, this EDIS publication focuses on Florida consumers' purchasing preferences for local food when presented information about where commodities are grown in Florida and the seasonality of Florida-grown products.
-This series focuses on ways Extension agents can assist Florida farmers and ranchers in the labeling, sale, and promotion of locally produced products.
-The Talking Local publication series provides Extension faculty who are interested in local food programming or who work with local food clientele with information about Florida consumers' perceptions of local food.
-The following publications are included in the Talking Local publication series:
+The fourth of a six-part series about Florida consumers and their perceptions of local food, this EDIS publication focuses on Florida consumers’ purchasing preferences for local food when presented information about where commodities are grown in Florida and the seasonality of Florida-grown products.
+The Talking Local Series focuses on ways Extension agents can assist Florida farmers and ranchers in the labeling, sale, and promotion of locally produced products.
+The Talking Local publication series also provides Extension faculty who work with or are interested in local food programming with information about Florida consumers’ perceptions of local food.

 Introduction to Local Food

-Consumer demand for and interest in locally grown foods has significantly increased in recent years (Conner et al., 2009).
-As individuals and organizations continue to make decisions about how and why they purchase or eat particular foods (Coit, 2008), a need has developed to further expand localized consumer markets (Zepada & Li, 2009).
-Local food plays a large role in Florida agriculture; in 2011–2012 the local food industry contributed $8.3 billion to the state's economy (Hodges & Stevens, 2013).
+Consumer demand for and interest in locally grown foods has significantly increased in recent years (Low et al., 2015).
+As individuals and organizations continue to make decisions about how and why they purchase or eat particular foods, a need has developed to further expand localized consumer markets (Gorham et al., 2015).
+Local food plays a large role in Florida agriculture; in 2011–2012 the local food industry contributed $8.3 billion to the state’s economy (Hodges & Stevens, 2013).

 In response to growing consumer interest in local foods and its impact on Florida agriculture, the UF/IFAS Center for Public Issues Education conducted a study to explore consumers’ perceptions of local food.
 For a more comprehensive understanding of consumers’ perceptions, a series of 10 focus groups was conducted, with two taking place in each of Florida’s Extension Administrative Districts.
 A total of 93 participants were involved in the study, which included participants from a variety of ethnic backgrounds, occupations, and ages.
 Focus groups are not generalizable beyond those who participate in the study.